 Office hours are by appointment only: The best way to get my attention is by e-mail.
 I'm online frequently.
 Please try to keep the message short.
-If you have something that needs face-to-face discussion, please get to me around class time.
+If you have something that needs face-to-face discussion, please contact me to set up an appointment.